a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 • Remove the wing tips and wings, then the legs, cutting carefully around the tendons to free the leg quarters.

-step two: Make turkey stock
+Make turkey stock

 • On a large sheet pan or roasting pans, roast the neck bones, wing tips, and carcasses for stock… about 25-35 minutes in a hot oven (375-425 F).